-In addition, Melanie represents clients in all aspects of civil law, including tort defense, general business and contract disputes, state and federal appellate advocacy.
+In addition, Melanie represents clients in all aspects of civil law, including tort defense, general business and contract disputes, and state and federal appellate advocacy.

 - Secured summary judgment and Eleventh Circuit affirmance, with written opinion, for school board in a Title VII race claim .